 Everyone has a different way of working, and it's hard to know if a piece of software will fit until you try it out.

 The best way to find out is to download the trial.
-You can get a feel for how it works with your videos, and take the screen recorder for a spin.
+You can get a feel for how it works with your workflow.

 Does Recut have [awesome feature xyz]?